A new GEE method to account for heteroscedasticity, using asymmetric least-square regressions: Application

+Furthermore, the dataset consists of repeated measurements pertaining to the same subject.
+In such an occasion, a longitudinal model is more convenient and the GEE model could be a good candidate.
+Indeed, in his paper, \citet{davis1991} applied the semiparametric GEE model to estimate, as he called it, the extremely non-normal labor pain response.
+Unfortunately, the GEE model, although it models correctly the correlation structure of the random error, is not equipped to properly model the skewness of the heavy-tailed labor pain distribution.
+In contrast, the $\GEEE$ model by estimating the conditional expectiles of the labor pain distribution is able to account for the skewness of the heavy-tailed labor pain distribution.
+Hence, we apply the $\GEEE$ model to study the medication effect on the expectiles of the self-reported pain score distribution:

+where the parameter $\boldsymbol{\beta}_{\tau}$ depends on $\tau.$ Through the estimation of the conditional expectiles, the $\GEEE$ model allows a detailed and comprehensive study of the medication effects on the pain score distribution.
+Additionally, the $\GEEE$ model offers a variety of correlation structures to flexibly model the within-subject dependence.
+This represents a great advantage of our models with respect to the GEE model, particularly when the response distribution is skewed or heavy-tailed.
+Notice that the $\GEEE$ model makes no assumptions about the distribution of the residual error.

+To account for the time dependence of the treatment effect, we included an interaction term in the linear model.
+Furthermore, as suggested by the plots in \textbf{Figure \ref{fig:bplot}}, we also tested a square and a cubic term for the time variable and their interactions with the treatment.
+We presented here the result of the linear model including a square term for the time variable and its interaction with the treatment.
+The corresponding $\GEEE$ model is specified as:

+where \(R_i\) is the treatment variable \(0\) for the placebo group and $1$ for the medication group.
+The variable \(T_{it}\) is the measurement time divided by \(30\) min.
+We estimated the $\GEEE$ model at 9 expectiles $(0.1,\ 0.2,\ 0.3,\ 0.4,\ 0.5,\ 0.6,\ 0.7,\ 0.8,\ 0.9)$ and tested three working correlation structures: $\Ind, \ \Exc, \ \AR.$ Although the focus is more on the right tail of the labor pain distribution (women that are more sensitive to pain than average), it is still useful to have a detailed results for a complete and comprehensive analysis.
+We relied on the $\CIC$ and the $\asymCIC$ criterion to select among the competing correlation structures.

-Using the QIC measure to choose among the 4 working correlation structures leads us to select the Un \((QIC=2416.515)\) or the AR1 \((QIC=2416.924)\) correlation structures over the Exc \((QIC=2418.182)\) or the Ind \((QIC=2419.414)\) structures.
-These results are consistent with the structure of the dataset.
-The repeated data are uniformly spaced in time and the correlation of the response variable is stronger for adjacent measurements than for distant ones.
+The different $\GEEE$ working correlation structures produced comparable estimates and the $\CIC$ and $\asymCIC$ measures led to the selection of the $\GEEE$ model with the $\AR$ working correlation structure.
+The selection of the $\AR$ correlation model was consistent with the structure of the correlated data.
+Indeed, the repeated data was uniformly spaced in time and the correlation of the reported pain was stronger for adjacent measurements than for distant ones.

-This real application shows that the GEEE method can be an excellent complement to the GEE method which remains a widely used method for the analysis of longitudinal data.
-In addition to taking into account the heterogeneity of covariate effects and the unobserved heterogeneity, the GEEE method inherits all the favorable properties of the GEE method.